Buying An Ecommerce Business:

 - How long did the seller work with the vendor?
 How many orders has the provider fulfilled?
 These may seem like silly, basic questions, but you’d be surprised at the skullduggery skills of some scammers.
 There are people out there, just like you, who shelled out tens of thousands on ecommerce businesses, only to discover they’d bought shams.
 To be clear, we’re not painting with a broad brush.
 Not all ecommerce opportunities are shady.
 In fact, the majority are wise, profitable investments.
 But ne’er-do-wells do lurk, and intense due diligence is necessary.

 - When it comes time to sign on any dotted line, don’t just “check here to agree.”
 Read them!
 Better yet, find an attorney to read them.
-If not, you may find yourself promised to things that you didn’t know you were getting into.
+If not, you may find yourself bound to less-than-ideal terms.

 Vendor vetting pro tip: Place an anonymous test order with any suppliers tied to the operation.
 Bad experiences should serve as major red flags.